 Guatemala has become an increasingly attractive retirement destination for Americans, Canadians, and Europeans seeking a lower cost of living, warm climate, and proximity to the United States.
-The residencia temporal de rentista (retiree temporary residency) is designed specifically for foreigners who live on income from abroad, including pensions, Social Security payments, retirement fund distributions, investment dividends, or rental income from properties outside Guatemala.
+The residencia de rentista o pensionado is designed specifically for foreigners who live on income from abroad, including pensions, Social Security payments, retirement fund distributions, investment dividends, or rental income from properties outside Guatemala.
+Unlike what many blogs repeat, in IGM’s official catalog this is a permanent residency with a one-time fee — not an annually-renewed temporary permit.

-The retiree residency is one of the most straightforward immigration categories because it does not require a local employer, a Guatemalan business investment, or job-related documentation.
-You simply need to prove that you have regular income from foreign sources sufficient to support yourself.
-Guatemala does not impose a specific minimum dollar amount, but your income documentation must be convincing and verifiable.
+The retiree residency is one of the most straightforward immigration categories because it does not require a local employer, a Guatemalan business investment, or a guarantor.
+You need to prove permanent foreign income of at least $1,250 USD/month for the principal applicant, plus $300 USD/month per dependent — the officially published minimum under the 2025 residency regulation (Acuerdo IGM-016-2025).

 Living costs in Guatemala are remarkably low compared to the US or Canada.
 Many retirees live comfortably on $1,500-$2,500 USD per month, including rent, food, healthcare, and entertainment.
 Popular retirement destinations include Antigua Guatemala, Lake Atitlan, and parts of Guatemala City like Zones 10 and 14.
 The country offers excellent private healthcare at a fraction of US prices, year-round mild weather at higher elevations, and a rich cultural environment.